 Diffuse axonal injury: A diffuse axonal injury results when the disruption of the brain inside the skull severs the brain’s long connecting nerve fibers or axons.
 This can result in a coma or permanent disability.

-Because brain and head injuries may not be readily apparent, if you are in an accident, including a motor vehicle, fall, or similar incident where your head is affected, you want to seek immediate medical attention.
+Brain and head injuries may not be apparent immediately after they occur.
+You don’t have to be knocked unconscious to suffer a brain injury.
+If you are in an accident such as a motor vehicle, fall or other incident in which your head is affected, you want to seek immediate medical attention.

-If you or a loved one has experienced serious head or brain injury as a result of someone’s intentional act or negligent act, you may want to contact Childers, Schlueter & Smith, LLC to see how they can help protect your legal interests.
+If you or a loved one has experienced serious head or brain injury as a result of someone’s intentional act or negligent act, contact the Georgia brain injury attorneys at Childers, Schlueter & Smith, LLC to see how they can help protect your legal interests.